Human food that cats can eat and what to avoid

 As a pet parent, you've probably found yourself wondering whether cat’s can eat human food.
 It's a common question, especially when your cat gives you those irresistible eyes as you're enjoying your meal.

-Remember, every cat is unique and what works for one might not work for another.
-Always consult with your vet before introducing new foods into your cat's diet, and to ensure your cat's diet is complete and balanced.
+Every cat is unique and what works for one might not work for another.
+Always consult with your vet before introducing new foods into your cat's diet, and to make sure your cat's diet is complete and balanced.

 What human foods can cats eat?